Marriage Certificates Alabama State, AL

 If you were divorced within the last 6 months of your wedding date, you will need to show a copy of your Divorce Decree.
 According to Section 30-2-10 of the Alabama Code, there is a sixty (60) day restriction on getting married after a divorce.

-Marriage License Fee Alabama:
+Marriage Certificate Fee Alabama:

 Marriage Blood Test Alabama: